-- Walk about a kilometer until you see the real floating market sign and a small bridge spanning the canal.
+- Walk about a kilometre until you see the real floating market sign and a small bridge spanning the canal.

-- Cross the bridge and walk down into area under awning and find someone to take you on a paddled boat tour (approx 100-150 baht).
+- Cross the bridge and walk down into area under the awning and find someone to take you on a paddled boat tour (approx. 100-150 baht).

-- Enjoy and make sure to get coconut pancakes!
+- Enjoy and make sure to get coconut pancakes cooked right out of a boat!

-- Once you’re done at the market and it’s getting crowded walk back down the road the way you came towards the main road.
+- Once you’re done at the market and it gets crowded, walk back down the road the way you came towards the main road.

 - Cross the main road then turn left.
 Stay at ground level and use the stairs about halfway along, don’t try to walk beside the crazy traffic.